-As I waged a strategic assault on my very full pantry, I noticed I had no less than seven types of rice: white, brown, arborio, basmati, medium grain (in both white and brown), and wild black rice.
+And as I waged a strategic assault on my pantry, I noticed I had no less than seven (!!) types of rice: white, brown, Arborio, basmati, medium grain (in both white and brown), and wild black rice.

 My pantry was no longer well-stocked; it was cluttered.
 Cluttered with rarely eaten foods now being happily consumed by moths and needing to be thrown away.
 A waste of food.

 I love this definition from Small Notebook about what makes a cluttered pantry.
-Point number 3 directly related to ours:
+Point number three directly related to ours:

 When your pantry is full of food, but you look in there and decide “you have nothing to eat.”